punesemu/puNES/README.md

 #### FFmpeg
 It is always possible to disable audio/video recording support by specifying the `configure` parameter `--without-ffmpeg`.
+If the installed version is lower than 4.0 the support will be disabled automatically.

 Supported audio recording formats:
 * WAV Audio